Skip to main content

 Tips for Avoiding WD Risk

-• Set your alternate pick as soon as you make your primary selection — don't wait until the last minute
+• Set your alternate pick as soon as you make your primary — don't wait until the last minute

 Did this answer your question?